leo91000/graphile_pg/packages/pg-adapter-postgres-js/README.md

 PostgreSQL adapter for [postgres.js](https://github.com/porsager/postgres) module.

-This adapter implements the `@graphile/pg-core` interfaces using the postgres.js library, providing stream-first access to PostgreSQL databases with excellent performance characteristics.
+This adapter implements the `@graphile/pg-core` interfaces using the postgres.js library with excellent performance characteristics.

 ## Installation